Delineo-Disease-Modeling/Simulation/simulator/api_testing/README_v0.md

 - **CSV Parsing**: Fixed matrix file reading by explicitly setting delimiter to comma
 - **Header Handling**: Ensured proper handling of CSV data with `header=None` parameter
 - **Spacing Handling**: Added `skipinitialspace=True` to properly handle whitespace after commas

-### Enhanced Output Example

-## Future Improvements
-- Enhance error handling for API interactions.
-- Expand to accommodate different disease models.
-- Expand to have different parameters for each individual to calculate probability of infection.
-Need to figure out where this data will come from.

 This documentation provides a comprehensive overview of the integration process, detailing the components, workflow, and future enhancements.